Apply for the next cohort

 It’s never too early to start discussing your work-based project ideas with your colleagues, team leader and, of course, with us.

-We recommend that you join an AHP Careers Fellowship Scheme application drop-in session to find out more about the scheme, the learning and development programme and discuss project ideas with the NES team and ask questions.
-The sessions are scheduled as follows:
+We recommend that you Join an AHP Career Fellowship Scheme application drop-in session which are scheduled as follows:

 Previous fellows experiences